araphiel/html-to-oft/README.md

 # html-to-oft

-Convert your HTML emails into an OFT / MS Outlook compatible format.
+Convert your HTML emails into an editable Microsoft Outlook compatible format.

-A hosted node app meant to convert standard HTML email into .eml and .emltpl, editable formats that can be sent via Microsoft Outlook.